Love-Friday/FCMG-Sales-Report/README.md

  ### Results/ Findings

  The analysis results are summarized as follows;
- 1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+ 1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the festive season.
+ 2. Vaughn Harlon generated the highest sales over others.
- 2. Product category A is the best- performing category in terms of sales and revenue.
+ 3. Drinking water is the best- performing products in terms of quantity and revenue.
- 3.
+ 4. NE emerged as the top- performing region compared to other regions.
+ 5. KFC had a significant purchasing volume compared to other customers.
+ 6. There is a positive relationship between price and quantity sold.

   ### Recommendations

-     ### Limitations

-     ### References
+  - Invest in marketing and promtions during peak sales season to maximise revenue.
+  - Focus on expanding and promoting products